 The most effective CAS can be performed by high-flying aircraft using Fiber Optic Guided Bombs unless an enemy has effective high-altitude air defenses.
 Using traditional attack aircraft for direct strafing may be outdated against a modern enemy.
 Suicide micro drones may appear from anywhere and crash into them.
 Modern lightweight fighter-attack jet aircraft have become too expensive to risk in this role.
 Attack aircraft designed for this mission are best, like the armored A-10 (right) or something cheaper like Rutan's ARES.
 However, keeping costs in check is a major factor.
 The basic A-10 has been upgraded with many sophisticated and expensive systems while the US Air Forces slashes the inventory.

-The US military failed to field a new, practical "disposable" attack aircraft, although the AT-6C is an option.
+The US military has no low cost "disposable" attack aircraft, although the AT-6C is an option.
 The US military lost over 3600 fixed-wing aircraft during the Vietnam war, most to simple unguided weapons.
 Since aircraft are far more expensive and far less numerous, while small precision guided weapons now exist, CAS against a modern army seems foolish.
 As a result, the US Navy and Air Force now prefer using long-range "glide bombs" like the JSOW that can be released from up to 70 miles away.
 In that case, simple C-2s can drop these rather than $100 million F-35s.The future of CAS is unclear.
 It may prove extremely effective in future wars as it has in the past, or air defenses may down so many aircraft the idea is abandoned.